GitauHarrison/notes/two_factor_authentication/twilio_authy.md

     return jsonify(registration['status'])
 ```

-Once a user is succefully scanned, the response data will be `completed`.
+Once a user is successfully scanned, the response data will be `completed`.
 The user will be redirected to their profile page.
-At this point, we would want the link in the profile page to change from _Enable 2FA_ to _Disable 2FA_.
+At this point, we would want the link on the profile page to change from _Enable 2FA_ to _Disable 2FA_.

-`app/templates/user.html`: Disable 2FA link
+`app/templates/user.html`: Disable the 2FA link

 ```html
 {% extends 'base.html' %}